maotig/fresh-tomaotes/README.md

 ## Extended content

-The application can use the [IMDbPY](http://imdbpy.sourceforge.net/) python module to add additional infomation to each of the movie trailers from [IMDb](http://www.imdb.com/).
+The application can use the [IMDbPY](http://imdbpy.sourceforge.net/) python module to add additional information to each of the movie trailers from [IMDb](http://www.imdb.com/).

 To install the module run the following: